deepanshukumarpali/shortify/README.md

 # Shortify
-A FastApia and mongoDB based URL shortener webapp with feature customize URL name and random generate URL.
+A FastApi and mongoDB based URL shortener webapp with feature customize URL name and random generate URL.